 In this world history example, students use a timeline-based guided-note template to organize and analyze the events leading up to World War I. Instead of simply recording dates and facts, students define key vocabulary in their own words, summarize events, justify their thinking, and draw visual symbols to reinforce understanding.

-Because these notes require students to process information, make connections, and generate explanations, the lecture needs to be intentionally chunked with strategic pauses between sections of the timeline.
+Because guided notes require students to process information, make connections, and generate explanations, direct instruction needs to be intentionally chunked with strategic pauses for processing.
 Those pauses create opportunities for students to think, sketch, discuss ideas with peers, compare interpretations, and complete the notes collaboratively before moving on to the next section of content.

 Spotlight: AI as a Design Partner